 The Company is required under the agreement with the UMWA to pay amounts to the 1974 UMWA Pension Plan ("the 1974 Pension Plan") based principally on hours worked by UMWA represented employees.
-The required contribution called for by our current collective bargaining agreement is \$5.50 per hour worked.
+The required contribution called for by the Company's current collective bargaining agreement is \$5.50 per hour worked.
 This cost is recognized as an expense in the year the payments are assessed.
 The benefits provided by the 1974 Pension Plan to the participating employees are determined based on age and years of service at retirement.
-The Company was listed in the 1974 Pension Plan's Form 5500, filed April 15, 2013, as providing more than 5 percent of the total contributions for the 2012 plan year.
+The Company was listed in the 1974 Pension Plan's Form 5500, filed April 11, 2014, as providing more than 5 percent of the total contributions for the 2012 plan year.

-As of June 30, 2013, the most recent date for which information is available, the 1974 Pension Plan was underfunded.
+As of June 30, 2014, the most recent date for which information is available, the 1974 Pension Plan was underfunded.
 This determination was made in accordance with ERISA calculations.
-In October 2013, the Company received notice from the trustees of the 1974 Pension Plan stating that the plan is considered to be "seriously endangered" for the plan year beginning July 1, 2013.
+In October 2014, the Company received notice from the trustees of the 1974 Pension Plan stating that the plan is considered to be in "critical" status for the plan year beginning July 1, 2014.
 The Pension Protection Act ("Pensions Act") requires a funded percentage of 80% be maintained for this multi-employer pension plan.
 If the plan is determined to have a funded percentage of less than 80% it will be deemed to be "endangered."
-The plan will be considered "seriously endangered", if the number of years to reach a projected funding deficiency equals 7 or less in addition to having a funded percentage of less than 80%, and if less than 65%, it will be deemed to be in "critical" status.
-The funded percentage certified by the actuary for the 1974 Pension Plan was determined to be 71.2% under the Pension Act.
+The plan will be considered "seriously endangered" if the number of years to reach a projected funding deficiency equals 7 or less in addition to having a funded percentage of less than 80%, and if less than 65%, it will be deemed to be in "critical" status.
+The funded percentage certified by the actuary for the 1974 Pension Plan was determined to be less than 65.0% under the Pension Act.
+As a result of the 1974 Pension Plan entering "critical" status, the Pensions Act requires a surcharge of 5% of the contributions otherwise required under the current collective bargaining agreement be contributed which will increase the contribution rate from \$5.50 to \$5.78 per hour.
+Subject to certain exceptions, the surcharge will increase to 10%, or \$6.05 per hour, on July 1, 2015.
+Additionally as a result of the 1974 Pension Plan's "critical" status, Federal law requires pension plans to adopt a rehabilitation plan aimed at restoring the financial health of the plan.
+The law permits pension plans to reduce, or even eliminate, benefits called "adjustable benefits" as part of a rehabilitation plan.